RealProHenis/StreamChats/README.md

 # StreamChats
-A very simple program that puts YouTube, Twitch, Facebook, & Kick chats side-by-side to easily read when multistreaming.
+A simple program that puts YouTube, Twitch, Facebook, & Kick chats side-by-side to easily read when multistreaming.
 I hate the lack of customization on alternative restreaming chat programs, so I decided to make this instead

 ## Optional Features:
 ### To get live viewer counts for YouTube, you need your own YouTube API Key.
 Follow the instructions below: